C6orf136: Promotor

 C6orf136 has 5 predicted promotor regions.
 The GXP_6051617 promotor had the largest number of transcripts and CAGE tags.
 It's located on the plus (+) strand, starts at position 30646644, ends at position 30647460, and is 817 bp in length.
 It also has 12 total coding transcripts.

 Transcription Factor Binding Sites

 The following table highlights the most likely transcription factors binding to the GXP_6051617 promotor for C6orf136.

 Expression Pattern

 C6orf136 is expressed highly in the heart, intestine, brain, and kidney tissue.
 According to AceView, it is well expressed at 1.3x the average gene expression.

 Transcription Regulation

 Stem Loop Prediction

 The 3’ UTR sequence had a total of 7 step loops with a single site for potential miRNA binding.
 In contrast, the 5’ UTR had only 2 stem loops and contained no other notable regions.

 miRNA Targeting

-TargetScan indicated a single hsa-miRNA-585-3p miRNA binding site in the 3' UTR, shown to be associated with tumor-suppressing properties with respect to gastric cancer.
+TargetScan indicated a single has-miRNA-585-3p miRNA binding site in the 3' UTR, shown to be associated with tumor-suppressing properties with respect to gastric cancer.